AbdisalamJama/AbdisalamJama/README.md

 - 💞️ I’m open to collaborating on Particle Physics projects.
 - 📫 How to reach me Email: abdijama2003@outlook.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like to Fish and go on Hikes.
-My "current" goal is to visit the black canyon of the gunnison national park located in Colorado, USA.
+My "current" goal is to visit the Black Canyon of the Gunnison National park located in Colorado, USA.
 A longer term goal is to do a road-trip across all American states
 - however, that will be hard.